natescherer/ChangelogManagement/README.md

 ### Installing

-ChangelogManagement is listed in the PowerShell Gallery [here](https://www.powershellgallery.com/packages/ChangelogManagement), which means you can install on any internet-connected computer running PowerShell 5+ by running this command:
+ChangelogManagement is listed in the PowerShell Gallery [here](https://www.powershellgallery.com/packages/ChangelogManagement), which means you can install on any internet-connected computer running PowerShell 5.1+ by running this command:

 ```PowerShell
 Install-Module -Name ChangelogManagement
-```

-If you'd prefer to install manually, follow these instructions:

-1. Download the latest release from [releases](../../releases).
-1. Extract it, then run the following to install

-    ```PowerShell
-    Install-Module -Path EXTRACTION-PATH-HERE\ChangelogManagement
 ```

 ## Usage